 Services are available from various departments at the university.
 Services include but are not limited to: Center for Academic Excellence & Writing Center; Counseling and Psychological Services; The MUSC Wellness Center; and Educational Technology Services.
-Please refer to the MUSC Education and Student Services website for details of these services at http://academicdepartments.musc.edu/esl/
+Please refer to the MUSC Education, Innovation, and Student Life website for details of these services at https://education.musc.edu/students